NYPL/drb-etl-pipeline/README.md

 - Redis
 - XCode Command Line Tools

 This is a Python application and requires Python >= 3.6.
 It is recommended that a virtual environment be set up for the application (again use the virtual environment tool of your choice).
-There are several options, but most developers use [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html#).
+There are several options, but most developers use [venv](https://docs.python.org/3/library/venv.html) or [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html#).

 The steps to install the application are: